Philip José Farmer

 Philip José Farmer (January 26, 1918 – February 25, 2009) was an American author known for his science fiction and fantasy novels and short stories.

-Farmer is best known for his sequences of novels, especially the World of Tiers (1965–93) and Riverworld (1971–83) series.
+Farmer is best known for two sequences of novels, the World of Tiers (1965–93) and Riverworld (1971–83) series.
 He is noted for the pioneering use of sexual and religious themes in his work, his fascination for, and reworking of, the lore of celebrated pulp heroes, and occasional tongue-in-cheek pseudonymous works written as if by fictional characters.
 Farmer often mixed real and classic fictional characters and worlds and real and fake authors as epitomized by his Wold Newton family books, which tie classic fictional characters together as real people and blood relatives resulting from an alien conspiracy.
 Such works as The Other Log of Phileas Fogg (1973) and Doc Savage: His Apocalyptic Life (1973) are early examples of literary mashup novels.

 Literary critic Leslie Fiedler compared Farmer to Ray Bradbury, describing both as "provincial American eccentrics" who "strain at the classic limits of the [science fiction] form," but found Farmer distinctive for his capacity "to be at once naive and sophisticated in his odd blending of theology, pornography, and adventure."

 Biography

+Youth and education

 Farmer was born in North Terre Haute, Indiana.
-According to colleague Frederik Pohl, his middle name was in honor of an aunt, Josie.
+His parents gave him the middle name "Josie", from his paternal grandmother Josephine, but Farmer later changed it himself to “José” as he resented having a traditionally female middle name and wanted to lend color to what he felt was an otherwise rather drab name.
 Farmer grew up in Peoria, Illinois, where he attended Peoria High School.
 His father was a civil engineer and a supervisor for the local power company.
 A voracious reader as a boy, Farmer said he resolved to become a writer in the fourth grade.
-He became an agnostic at the age of 14.
-At age 23, in 1941, he married Bette V. Andre and eventually fathered a son and a daughter.
+He underwent basic religious training in the Church of Christ, Scientist (Christian Science) as a child, which he later characterized as a "peculiar background" for a science fiction writer.
+He became an agnostic at the age of 14, and ultimately an atheist, though not, he said, indifferent to religion.
+At age 23, in 1941, he married Bette V. Andre, remaining a couple throughout his life; together, they had a son and a daughter.
 After washing out of flight training in World War II, he went to work in a local steel mill.
-He continued his education, however, earning a bachelor's degree in English from Bradley University in 1950.
+He later continued his education, however, earning a bachelor's degree in English from Bradley University in 1950 at the age of 32.